LAWTIDEBOY/nuarctic/README.md

 The nuArctic project is a BMBF project that aims at exploiting data aquired during the MOSAiC expedition to improve / implement biogeochemical models with regards to the remineralization / export of organic material (nutrients and carbon).

-nuArctic develop a 1D version of the biogeochemical model REcoM, combined with the assimilation framework PDAF and field data from MOSAiC.
+nuArctic develops a 1D version of the biogeochemical model REcoM, combined with the assimilation framework PDAF and field data from MOSAiC.

 contact:
 @LaurentOziel: laurent.oziel@awi.de